 You know that song Video Killed the Radio Star?
 Someone should have been making sequels in the media marketing world.
 We could have had Facebook Kills the MySpace Star or YouTube Kills the Quicktime Movie Star.
 Or maybe just the Internet Kills All the Non-Internet Stars.

 With Facebook becoming more ubiquitous by the moment and SEO becoming the go-to formula for long-term internet success, will they soon leave behind other forms of marketing and advertising?

 What’s to become of print advertising, radio ads, email marketing software, commercials, journalism or even snail mail?

 -And, why has the Internet taken over?
 Simple.
-Its widespread accessibility, ease, and entertainment factor make it a desirable destination for just about anything.
+Its widespread accessibility, ease, media marketing and entertainment factor make it a desirable destination for just about anything.

 The Age of Internet Marketing